-Complaints.
-The University will promptly respond to reports of Sexual Misconduct and take appropriate action consistent with this Policy and associated procedures.
+Angela Scott , Assistant Vice President Office of Inclusion & Institutional Equity Towson University Administration Building, Room 214 8000 York Road Towson, Maryland 21252 (410) 704-0203 appropriate action consistent with this Policy and associated procedures.
 The university may extend the time frames set forth in this Policy and Procedure for good cause.
 Exceptions to these time frames may vary for a number of reasons, including, but not limited to, depending on the complexity of the 10 Investigation, volume of evidence, access to and/or responsiveness of relevant parties (including witnesses), the number of witnesses involved, and/or number of issues on appeal.
 Deciding whether to report and choosing how to proceed are personal decisions.
 When reporting an incident, a Reporting Party does not need to decide whether to request any particular course of action.
 Choosing to report and deciding how to proceed after making the report is a process that unfolds over time.
 The university makes every effort to respect a Reporting Party's input about how they would personally like to proceed.
 Resources are available to support an individual regardless of the course of action ultimately pursued.